-At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in the revision of total joint arthroplasty (also known as joint revision surgery), including Dr. Blotter, Dr. Doppelt, Dr. Leonard and Dr. Pearson.
+At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in the revision of total joint arthroplasty (also known as joint revision surgery), including Dr. Blotter, Dr. Doppelt and Dr. Leonard.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing joint revision surgery for more than three decades.
 That means your joint revision surgery will be performed by a team whose experience is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 Most joint replacement surgeries are successful and last the lifetime of the patient.
 Occasionally, however, a prosthetic knee, hip, or shoulder joint may need to be replaced.
 This can be due to the joint loosening over time, infection, dislocation, or other patient-related factors.
 Additionally, most prosthetic joints last between 10 and 20 years.
 With younger, more active patients increasingly electing to undergo total joint surgery, the likelihood of a joint simply exceeding its intended lifespan is increased.